Another day in the month, another random decision, trying to soak nature’s beauty we head out to Rajmachi Fort- located in the rugged Sahyadri.

 We prefer one-day trips to places located nearby hence start our days quite early.
 Met at Kurla station at 5 am and headed over to Dadar to catch the 5:54 am, 22105 Indrayani express to reach Lonavala.
 We had booked the tickets the night before so it turned out to be a decently comfortable journey.
 After a little over 2 hours of watching greenery on both the sides, we reached Lonavala around 8 am.

 After fueling with some tea and having some snacks for the long journey, we started walking.
 A normal person would have taken an auto to Tungarli village/dam, but we’re crazy and we end up doing random stuff.
-On our way, we halted at this beautiful dam.
+On our way, we halted at Tungarli dam that is quite beautiful.

 After a brief halt of about 15-20 minutes, we started again.
 Had to cover a good 16-18 km after-all!

 The roads up to Upper deck resort were well defined and you could easily reach this place in a rick.
 The journey starts becoming a bit difficult after this point.
 There are steep inclines, rocky uneven roads, mucky roads, etc. There were few stalls after intervals of few kilometers, but they were shut(probably because of Ganesh Chaturthi).
-So make sure you carry enough water and snacks in case they are shut generally.
+So make sure you carry enough water and snacks when you’re heading to Rajmachi Fort.

 There’s not much to talk about this entire walk/trek beside the fact it being too long, with lots of steep inclines, mucky, uneven, rocky roads and lack of stalls for foods/water.